 - Students are taught the Stanford Meisner Approach to Acting, which has helped famous actors such as Robert Duvall (The Apostle) and Joanne Woodward (The Three Faces of Eve).

-Programs Offered at SFT
+Programs Offered at NYCDA

 - Two-year Professional Training Program

 This 78-credit program offers students professional training and experience.
 Full-time schooling is convenient and flexible, both evening/Saturday and weekday classes are offered.
-In their first year of SFT, students learn the fundamentals, techniques, and history of screen acting.
+In their first year of NYCDA, students learn the fundamentals, techniques, and history of screen acting.
 Second-year students apply their knowledge from first year to on-camera acting and internships.

 - Part-time Certification Program

 Depending on your lifestyle, a part-time certification program may be more convenient.
-SFT offers Performance Fundamentals and Film Fundamentals Certificates.
+NYCDA offers Performance Fundamentals and Film Fundamentals Certificates.
 Performance Fundamentals teaches the inexperienced actor/actress the basic techniques of onscreen acting.
 Courses concentrate on improvisation, voice, and movement.
 On the other hand, Film Fundamentals is a more advanced program that focuses on audition skills and techniques for film, sitcom, soap opera, and commercial acting.

 - Summer in the City